 On Friday, April 4, the Center for Midwifery (CFM) opened their new Lone Tree clinic location.
 The Center for Midwifery is the first obstetrician service to be part of the Lone Tree Health Center.
 Our midwives are paving the way for pregnancy care.

-Kathy Magilvy, PhD, and Ernestine Kotthoff-Burnell, PhD, APRN, FAAN, from the college participated in the exchange agreement between our sister school, Yamagata Prefectural University of Health Sciences Department of Nursing in Japan, and the University of Colorado College of Nursing.
+Kathy Magilvy, PhD, RN, FAAN and Ernestine Kotthoff-Burnell, PhD, APRN, FAANP, from the college participated in the exchange agreement between our sister school, Yamagata Prefectural University of Health Sciences Department of Nursing in Japan, and the University of Colorado College of Nursing.
 Every fall, our sister school has sent a small group of students to Denver for one week of lectures and visits to health care facilities and hospitals in the area.
 This past March, the Yamagata nursing department invited two of our faculty to provide lectures and an international experience for their students.

 The University of Colorado College of Nursing has been successful in snagging high rankings in U.S. News & World Report’s 2015 edition of Best Graduate Schools.

 Alumna Karen Zink and College of Nursing professor Amy Barton are quoted in this Health News Colorado news article.
 Advanced practice nurses in Colorado and throughout the United States say their medical training and expertise can help meet the burgeoning demand for primary health care.
 But they argue that resistance from physicians and a slow-to-change insurance industry are creating unnecessary obstacles.
 And they fear that burdensome restrictions in the law governing nurse practitioners are driving many of them out of state